 Note: Your visualization may look different from the image depending on which building types you assigned.

-Assess impact using the dashboard
+Assess capacity impact

 The Urban Dashboard allows you to compare capacity indicators, such as Population, Households, and Jobs, from the Exisiting Scenario and the proposed scenario – Scenario 1.
 The indicators are calculated based on the Space Use types assigned to each parcel building.
 For example, residential building types increase the capacity for households and retail building types increase job capacity.